Rhodopsin: Phototransduction cascade

 The product of light activation, Metarhodopsin II, initiates the visual phototransduction second messenger pathway by stimulating the G-protein transducin (Gt), resulting in the liberation of its α subunit.
-This GTP-bound subunit in turn activates a cGMP phosphodiesterase.
+This guanosine triphosphate (GTP)-bound subunit in turn activates a cGMP phosphodiesterase.
 The cGMP phosphodiesterase hydrolyzes (breaks down) cGMP, lowering its local concentration so it can no longer activate cGMP-dependent cation channels.
 This leads to the hyperpolarization of photoreceptor cells, changing the rate at which they release transmitters.

 Deactivation

 Meta II (metarhodopsin II) is deactivated rapidly after activating transducin by rhodopsin kinase and arrestin.
 Rhodopsin pigment must be regenerated for further phototransduction to occur.
 This means replacing all-trans-retinal with 11-cis-retinal and the decay of Meta II is crucial in this process.
 During the decay of Meta II, the Schiff base link that normally holds all-trans-retinal and the apoprotein opsin (aporhodopsin) is hydrolyzed and becomes Meta III.
 In the rod outer segment, Meta III decays into separate all-trans-retinal and opsin.
 A second product of Meta II decay is an all-trans-retinal opsin complex in which the all-trans-retinal has been translocated to second binding sites.
 Whether the Meta II decay runs into Meta III or the all-trans-retinal opsin complex seems to depend on the pH of the reaction.
 Higher pH tends to drive the decay reaction towards Meta III.